 Through the dissemination of its scientific communication, CEREGE aims to establish a permanent dialogue between science, research and the general public, especially the younger generation.

-I specialise in isotope hydrology and aquatic carbon cycling, with a focus on tropical environments.
-My research aims to understand how water and associated solutes move through tropical landscapes, from soils and aquifers to streams, rivers and wetlands.
-Using environmental tracers and biogeochemical approaches, I investigate surface-groundwater interactions and the transport, transformation and export of carbon across the critical zone.
+I specialise in isotope hydrology and aquatic carbon cycling in tropical environments, with a focus on greenhouse gas dynamics.
+My research aims to understand how water and associated solutes move through landscapes – from soils and aquifers to streams, rivers and wetlands – and how these pathways regulate carbon processing and the production and emission of greenhouse gases.
+Using environmental tracers and biogeochemical approaches, I investigate surface–groundwater interactions and quantify the transport, transformation and emission of carbon across the critical zone.